MPH-Bali/green-village-project/README.md

 3. Authentication

 	[Firebase phone auth](https://firebase.google.com/docs/auth/web/phone-auth)

+	**Phone numbers that end users provide for authentication will be sent and stored by Google to improve our spam and abuse prevention across Google services, including but not limited to Firebase.
+Developers should ensure they have appropriate end-user consent prior to using the Firebase Authentication phone number sign-in service.**

 	Users login through OTP.
 Users will only need to login if they change the device they are using.